Merchant Cash Advance FAQ's

 How quickly can my merchant cash advance fund?

-If you have all your documents ready when you apply, your advance can be funded within a day.
+If you have all your documents ready when you apply, your advance can be funded within the same day you apply.

 Are there restrictions on how I use the MCA funds?